Dynamics and Mechanism of CRISPR systems

 Density Functional Theory for Solar Cells technology

 Solar cells are the energy revolution of the 21th century, converting solar energy in electricity.
-By using Density Functional Theory (DFT), I have characterised the atomistic and electronic structure nature of hybrid organic-inorganic perovskites, novel materials for solar cells technology.
-Our outcomes have been integrated with the experiments of the lab of Prof. M, Graetzel for developing more efficient solar cells technologies.
+By using Density Functional Theory, we characterized the atomistic and electronic structure nature of hybrid organic-inorganic perovskites, novel materials for solar cells technology.
+Our outcomes have been integrated with the experiments of the lab of Prof. M. Graetzel for developing more efficient solar cells technologies.

 A duel with pain: multi-target drug discovery

 Multi-target drug discovery is promising for the development of innovative drugs.
 By applying molecular simulations and free energy methods, I have clarified the mechanism of action of ARN2508, a novel anti-inflammatory agent that inhibits both the Fatty Acid Amide Hydrolase (FAAH) and the cyclooxygenase (COX) enzymes.
 With this research, we provide the basis of dual inhibition for anti-inflammatory treatments.

 Publications: Palermo G. et al. ChemMedChem 2016.

 My initial work has been focused on the development of methods for the prediction – based on the Karplus and Altona models – of NMR coupling constants (3JC-H), which are of key importance for the structural elucidation of bioorganic and pharmaceutically relevant compounds.
 Based on Density Functional Theory (DFT), I have formally derived a general 3JC-H prediction equation, which is used as a support to NMR experiments for the structural elucidation of organic compounds.

 Publications: Palermo G. et al. J. Org.
 Chem.
 2010.